LiyangLingIntel/LiyangLingIntel.github.io/_includes/about/en.md

->Hope is a good thing and maybe the best of things.
+>There is no easy thing in the world.
->And no good thing ever dies.
+>But insisting always worthes.

 Hi, I am **Liyang Ling**，my friends call me **Lyon**.
 Now I am a post-graduate student in **HKUST**, majoring in **Big Data Tech**.